Server Buyers Guide

 All 3XS servers are built using server-grade components from market leading manufacturers, and are fully tested prior to shipment.
 It is worth mentioning that these are identical components to those used in common server brands such as Cisco, Dell, Fujitsu and HPE, however 3XS offers greater customisation during the configuration process.

-An add-in PCIe card for a server is usually designed to accelerate a compute process - often these are optimised for parallel compute workloads where many calculations can be carried out much faster than a CPU can achieve.
-This is due to acceleration cards such as graphical processing units (GPUs) having many more cores than a CPU will have - think thousands rather than tens.
+These add-in-cards cards fit within a server's PCIe slots and are designed to literally accelerate a process - usually visual or compute related - in order to drive better application performance.
+Both visual and analytical tasks rely on parallel compute power where many calculations can be carried out simultaneously, and much faster than a CPU can achieve.
+This is due to acceleration cards having many more processing cores than a CPU will have - think thousands rather than tens.

-These parallel workloads are usually high performance computing (HPC), artificial intelligence (AI) or general data science projects.
-There are a number of add-in accelerator cards that can be configured within your 3XS server to tackle these intensive tasks and depending on the chassis chosen eight to ten cards in a single server system is not uncommon.
+There are a number of add-in accelerator cards that can be configured within your 3XS server to tackle these intensive tasks and depending on the chassis chosen combinations from two to ten cards are possible.

 NVIDIA GPU Accelerators

-NVIDIA offer a wide range of GPU cards to suit all budgets and workloads, either in embedded SXM4 format or standard PCIe add-in card.
-In many cases they can be combined using NVIDIA technologies such as NVLink to combine the power of GPUs for greater performance.
-The processing and capability power of any given card will be determined by the architecture of the card, the number of cores and the GPU memory - you can compare individual cards and their suitability for given workloads by reading our professional GPU buyers guide.
+NVIDIA offer a wide range of datacenter GPUs to suit all budgets, applications and workloads.
+The processing power and capability of any given card will be determined by the architecture of the card, the number and type of cores and the GPU memory - you can compare individual cards and their suitability for given workloads by reading our NVIDIA DATACENTRE GPU BUYERS GUIDE.

 Intel FPGA-based accelerator cards provide hardware programmability on production qualified platforms, so data scientists can design and deploy models quickly, while allowing flexibility in a rapidly changing environment.
 Complete with a robust collection of software, firmware, and tools designed to make it easier to develop and deploy FPGA accelerators for workload optimisation in datacentre servers.

-If your intended server is for AI training purposes then it may be worth reading our dedicated section on custom AI training servers.
+If your intended server is for HPC, deep learning or AI workflows then it may be worth reading our dedicated section on CUSTOM AI & HPC SERVERS.

 The type and capacity of any internal storage required in a server will very much depend on what the intended use of the server is.
 There are two types of drives - hard disk drives (HDD) and solid state drives (SSD), the former features spinning disk platters on which the data is stored, whereas the latter has no moving parts and stores data on NAND flash components.
 Each type has its advantages and disadvantages depending on the cost effectiveness or performance required.